werpu/jsfs_js_ts/README.md

 In order to improve the maintainability I have dropped a lot of shim and legacy code which was needed to support old browsers.
 Since our main aim is long term maintainability there is a clear cut.
-The lowest supported browser for the moment is Internet Explorer 11 older browsers are now cut off.
-This should suffice for most if not all important environments.
-If you still use an older browser than IE11 you still can revert to the old codebase for the time being (final cutoff point probably will come within the next few years)
+The lowest supported browser for the moment is Edge 14.

-IE11 might be cut off in the future, depending on the business requirements by the myfaces users
+Older browsers are now cut off.
+This should suffice for most, if not all important environments.
+If you still use an older browser than Edge 14 you still can revert to the old codebase for the time being (final cutoff point probably will come within the next few years)

 * performance

-Given that we now have faster browsers and end user devices in the mobile area than 10 years ago, my main focus was maintainability.
+Given that we now have faster browsers and end user devices in the mobile area than 10 years ago and the spec conformity has improved a lot, my main focus was maintainability.
 Maintainability and readability now comes before performance.
 So I sacrificed some of the performance to achieve it.
-Given that the most critical performance hits do not happen in the ajax area this is a sacrifice I can live with for the time being.
+Given that the most critical performance hits do not happen in the ajax area this is a sacrifice I can live with, for the time being.

 * Client side i18n

 The client side i18n error message translations have become more of a liability than a feature.
 For the time being all client side errors are reported in english.
-I can reintroduce them, if there is a real demand.
+I can reintroduce them, if there is real demand.
-But the size and maintainability tradeoff compared to what they bring was not worth it to keep them anymore.
+But the size and maintainability tradeoff, compared to what they bring was not worth it to keep them anymore.